UPS-CS240-F12/augmented-reality/README.md

 3. If you want the full monty, follow the [Vuforia SDK](https://ar.qualcomm.at/qdevnet/) installation instructions.
 They are long but thorough.
 Pay attention and don't skip steps.

-4. Once running, you’ll probably want some Image Targets at which to point the phone.
+4. Once running, you'll probably want some Image Targets at which to point the phone.
 They are located in the media/ folder: augmented-reality/samples/ImageTargets/media/.
-Both ‘stones’ and ‘chips’ will work immediately.
-The app won’t track ‘tarmac’ until the user opens a menu and switches to the tarmac dataset.
+Both 'stones' and 'chips' will work immediately.
+The app won't track 'tarmac' until the user opens a menu and switches to the tarmac dataset.

 git-flow
 ========